openkfw/TruBudget/README.md

 These instructions will get you a copy of the project up and running on your local machine.

 >_Caution_: This guide works well wil Linux and OS X operating systems.
-For Windows, we recommend using the Git Bash (or something similar) to perform the commands listed below.
+For Windows, we recommend using the Git Bash (or something similar) to perform the commands listed below, but there could still be issues while performing some of the commands.

 ## Prerequisites